 Technical and environmental constraints have to be identified and fully assessed to ensure that they are considered within the final design of an infrastructure project.
 Detailed environmental and technical assessment surveys commenced in 2018.
 This followed the completion of desk-based assessments and consultation with statutory consultees.

-Once a detailed proposal and design are completed, permits and licences will need to be obtained from: Pembrokeshire County Council, Pembrokeshire Coast National Park Authority, Natural Resources Wales (NRW) and Milford Haven Port Authority, in Wales; and An Bord Pleanála and the Department of Housing, Planning and Local Government – Foreshore Unit and the Commission for the Regulation of Utilities, in Ireland.
+Once a detailed proposal and design are completed, permits and licences need to be obtained from: Pembrokeshire County Council, Pembrokeshire Coast National Park Authority, Natural Resources Wales (NRW) and Milford Haven Port Authority, in Wales; and An Bord Pleanála and the Department of Housing, Planning and Local Government – Foreshore Unit and the Commission for the Regulation of Utilities, in Ireland.

 Once the appropriate permits and licences have been obtained, the scheme will be constructed, which is expected to take approximately three years from start to finish.